proplot-dev/proplot/docs/why.rst

 .. rubric:: Limitation

-There are two widely-used engines for working with geophysical data in
+There are two widely-used engines for working with geographic data in
 matplotlib: `cartopy`_ and `basemap`_.
-Using cartopy tends to be verbose and involve boilerplate code, while using basemap requires you to use plotting commands on a separate `~mpl_toolkits.basemap.Basemap` object rather than an axes object.
+Using cartopy tends to be verbose and involve boilerplate code, while using basemap requires plotting with a separate `~mpl_toolkits.basemap.Basemap` object rather than the `~matplotlib.axes.Axes`.
 They both require separate import statements and extra lines of code to configure the projection.

 Furthermore, when you use `cartopy`_ and `basemap`_ plotting